sjrd218/groovy-script/README.md

-# Groovy Script Rundeck Plugin
+# Groovy Script Rundeck Plugins

-This is a Rundeck workflow step plugin that can run Groovy scripts.
+This plugin bundle contains a Rundeck workflow step plugin and a node step plugin that can run Groovy scripts.

 ## Build and install